 Neil joined in 2013 to help run the Rivers in the Classroom project as part of the URES project in Burnley, and is now developing an initiative to run fishing lessons in schools as well as helping to develop further educational activities that can be linked into school curriculums.

-Paul volunteered for the Trust in 2013 and then joined up full time.
-Paul now delivers the fisheries surveys alongside our seasonal assistants as assisting with educational activities such as the River in the Classroom project.
+Paul volunteered for the Trust in 2013 and then joined up full time as our Fisheries Scientist.
+Having delivered the annual monitoring programme for 2 years, Paul now works on a range of projects assessing and collecting a wide range of data and evidence, as well as assisting with educational activities such as the River in the Classroom project.

 Adam started as a volunteer in 2008 and in 2011 he completed his Master Dissertation with the Trust.
 Adam then joined the team as the Lancashire INNS project officer in 2011 before taking on capital works projects.